Anna Nazarova

 Anna Sergeyevna Nazarova-Klyashtornaya (Russian: Анна Сергеевна Назарова; born 3 February 1986) is a Russian track and field athlete who competes in the long jump.
 A two-time Russian champion indoors, her best mark for the event is 7.11 metres.
 She represented Russia at the 2010 IAAF World Indoor Championships and the 2012 Summer Olympics and won gold medals at the 2007 European Athletics U23 Championships and 2011 Summer Universiade.

 On 30 November 2017 she was disqualified from the 2012 Summer Olympics, as a result of a positive doping test for turinabol.

 Early life and junior athletics career

-Born in Saint Petersburg, and taking up athletics at the age of 8, she began competing nationally in the long and triple jump around 2003.
+Born in Leningrad (now St. Petersburg), and taking up athletics at the age of 8, she began competing nationally in the long and triple jump around 2003.
 Her first international competition was the 2004 World Junior Championships in Athletics, where she took part in the long jump qualifying, and she won her first long jump medal (a bronze) at the 2005 European Athletics Junior Championships.